What Are User Flows and Why Do They Matter in UX Design?

 Lack of Visual Consistency: Inconsistencies in the visual representation of design elements like buttons, colors, or terminology could confuse people, interrupting the overall user flow almost completely.
 Users need to see through familiarity, which breeds trust.

-By avoiding these common mistakes, designers can create more compelling user flows that enhance satisfaction and support business objectives.
+By avoiding these common mistakes, designers can create more compelling and intuitive user flows that enhance satisfaction and support business objectives.
 A well-thought-out user flow improves the product manager's overall user experience, drives conversion rates, increases user retention, and ultimately contributes to the product's long-term success.

 Differences Between User Flow and Customer Journey